-Task List View¶
+Task List View

 The Task List View displays tasks in a scrollable list format with filtering, sorting, and grouping capabilities.
 In TaskNotes v4, this view operates as a Bases view configured through YAML.
+This view is optimized for high task volume and explicit filter definitions.

-Bases Architecture¶
+Bases Architecture

 Task List is implemented as a .base file located in TaskNotes/Views/tasks-default.base by default.
 It requires the Bases core plugin to be enabled.

-What is Bases?¶
+What is Bases?

 Bases is an official Obsidian core plugin built directly into Obsidian (not a community plugin).
 It provides a framework for creating database views of notes and tasks.